Joopvisch/API-s/RULEBOOK.md

 ## Changelog

+- v2.8 (2026-08-06) — Replaced emoji section markers with ASCII banner headers (Office-memo × D&D-plaque style: `▓▓▓ LABEL ▓▓▓...`) for every mission section, plus a single top banner on this document.
+Added an explicit "no emoji, ever" rule.
 - v2.7 (2026-07-16) — Split "player" and "Dungeon Master" into distinct roles: only the Dungeon Master can change this Rulebook, players can only play missions and track XP.
 - v2.6 (2026-07-16) — Genericized the whole document: no personal names, since this repo is public/shared with other Heeyoo BAs.
 "The player" replaces any individual's name throughout.
 - v2.5 (2026-07-16) — Replaced fixed per-mission XP with a 10-100 scored range and scoring bands, so quality of the answer determines XP, not just completion.